elasticio/microsoft-onedrive-component/README.md

 ## Triggers
 ### Get New And Updated Files Polling
 Triggers to get all new and updated files since last polling.
+Polling is provided by `lastModifiedDateTime` file's property.

 #### List of Expected Config fields
 * **Drive Identity** - OneDrive instance to work with.
 Selects by owner